Black Eyed Bean Soup

 This is a long term favourite, a really comforting winter soup that isn't too heavy.
 It needs dried rather than tinned black eye beans, so there is the factor of remembering to soak the beans for 12 hours or so.
 It works well with chopped tomatoes as a garnish, along with lime juice and crème fraiche, as there is a hint of Tex-Mex to this.
 You could also make it more North African by adding a hint of ground cinnamon or ground coriander seed.
 Here is the basic recipe to experiment from:

-250g dried black eye beans (soaked for 12 hours)
+250g dried black eye beans (soaked for 12 hours).
+Pinto beans also work well

 30g fresh coriander.
 Separate leaves from stalks and chop both finely

-Lime juice, crème fraiche and chopped tomatoes to serve
+Lime juice, crème fraiche, coriander leaves and chopped tomatoes to serve

-• In a large saucepan or wok, fry the pancetta or bacon in olive oil for 2-3 minutes
+In a large saucepan or wok, fry the pancetta/bacon in olive oil for 2-3 minutes

-• Add the coriander stalks, onion, garlic, carrot and swede and cook slowly for 10 minutes
+Add the coriander stalks, onion, chives, carrot and swede and cook slowly for 15 minutes.
+Then add the harissa and cook for a furtehr minute.

-• Add cumin, drained beans, Tabasco and stock to the large pan of vegetables.
+Add the drained beans and stock to the large pan of vegetables.
 Cook for about 90 minutes on a very gentle heat with the lid on.
 Check that the beans are cooked.
 If not allow a little longer

-• Liquidise the remaining soup mixture.
-Season.
-Add reserved beans and chopped coriander.
-Serve with crème fraiche, limes, crusty bread or tortillas and tomatoes if using
+Liquidise the soup mixture and check seasoning.
+Serve with crème fraiche, limes, coriander leaves and crusty bread or tortillas and tomatoes if using